priyansh87/Healthify-An-AI-medical-assistance-app/README.md

    - Create a `.env` file in the root directory.
    - Add necessary environment variables for **Google Gemini API**, **Privy**, and other services as required.

+   - Make sure to replace `'your_api_key_here'` with an actual placeholder or instruction for users on how to obtain their API key.
+   - model : Google Gemini-1.5-pro

 4. Run the project in development mode: